Clinical Rehabilitation Counseling Program

 This small, but highly regarded program was recently ranked 18th in the nation by US News and World Report.
 The program faculty are nationally and internationally known for their involvement in the rehabilitation community and their high quality research.
 They work closely with many of the local rehabilitation agencies and facilities to fill the critical shortage of well-trained rehabilitation counselors.

 Offered as a graduate program, the Clinical Rehabilitation Counseling Program consists of 90 credit hours of coursework, including a practicum and internship experiences.

 The program is committed to serving a range of people with disabilities who represent diverse cultural, ethnic and linguistic backgrounds.
-In 2007, the program received the maximum eight-year accreditation from the national Council on Rehabilitation Education (CORE), which has now been extended until 2016.
+In 2016, the program received two years of accreditation from CORE, until 2018.
+Following a review by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and CORE, the Clinical Rehabilitation Counseling Program is accredited through 2023.